 Wild for Life Foundation is expanding its sanctuary programs and facilities in conjunction with its animal assisted learning programs so we can save more lives.
-In the year 2012, WFLF began development of our vision for the new millennium, the western regional equine preserve plan comprised of natural habitat preserves, captive wildlife and companion animal sanctuaries.
-Phase One of WFLF's master plan includes the acquisition of equine land in California where mild climate, lush vegetation, rolling hills and rural back country are the perfect setting for its Mustang Sanctuary & Indigenous Heritage Project.
-The innovative and well seeded program will become a national model where animals and people are partners in healing and therapeutic relationships.
+In the year 2012, WFLF began development of our vision for the new millennium, the western regional equine preserve plan comprised of natural habitat preserves, captive wildlife and companion animal sanctuaries, and facilities to serve our equine assisted learning and healing program.
+Phase One of WFLF's master plan includes expansion through the acquisition of equine land in California where mild climate, lush vegetation, rolling hills and rural back country are the perfect setting to serve the WFLF mission.
+The innovative and well seeded program provides a national model where animals and people are partners in healing and therapeutic relationships.

 Since our beginning in 2008, the number of animals coming into our program has grown exponentially, from just a few animals annually to more than one hundred each year.
-While Wild For Life Foundation’s skilled staff has met the challenge and the organization has been able to grow in a fiscally sound manner, the current facilities are proving inadequate to keep up with this exploding demand.
-Yet demand continues to grow for our lifesaving equine and canine programs and our life-enhancing youth and adult programs and community service projects.
+While Wild For Life Foundation’s skilled staff has met the challenge and the organization has been able to grow in a fiscally sound manner, the current facilities are proving inadequate to keep up with this exploding community demand.
+Yet the need continues to grow for our lifesaving programs and our life-enhancing youth and adult programs and community service projects.
 While this is a good problem to have, we recognize that we must expand to continue to meet this growing community need with quality programs and services.

 Through land aquisition, a new Sanctuary Center will serve as an eco-friendly wellness and education center where programs will be tailored not only for the public at large, but for veterans and disadvantaged children from across the country who come to Wild For Life to heal, enhance life skills and to develop new skills in animal rescue, rehabilitation and animal assisted learning.
 Through this initiative, the Wild For Life Foundation will be able to more efficiently meet the increased demands for expanded education and grow the next generation of compassionate animal rescue and rehabilitators that will work in California and across the country.